 Zyliss SmoothGlide Dual Grater

 Its grater has a wide surface area and acid-etched blades that are sharp and rust-resistant.
-The tool contains a rubberized, non-slip handle for easy handling and storage, as well as a protective cover.
+In addition, the tool contains a rubberized, non-slip handle for easy handling and storage and a protective cover.

 - Ergonomic grip